wdv4758h/pypy-extradoc/talk/sea2012/talk.rst

 * What is PyPy and why?

-* Numeric landscape in python
+* Numeric landscape in Python

-* What we achieved in PyPy?
+* What we achieved in PyPy

 * Where we're going?